Tips For Social Distancing, Quarantine, & Isolation

 Prescription assistance is provided to help seniors manage their use of prescription medications.
 We also assist senior citizens in accessing lower cost and free prescription programs offered by pharmaceutical companies.

 BSRI offers award winning counseling services through the Seniors Health Insurance Information Program (SHIIP) in Brunswick County.
-Contact us and schedule an appointment to provide you with certified counseling on Medicare benefit choices enabling health care cost savings.
+Contact us and schedule an appointment to provide you with certified counseling on Medicare benefit choices enabling health care cost savings, 1.855.408.1212. *Until further notice, all appts. are by phone unless it is critical.*

 Boost Supplemental Nutrition